o3-shop/tinymce-editor-documentation/source/User/Installation/Update.md

 vendor/bin/oe-console oe:module:activate o3-tinymce-editor
 ```

-Alternatively you can activate the module in the Shop Admin at 'Extensions' -> 'Modules'.
-Select the module and activate it in the tab 'Overview'.
+Alternatively you can activate the module in the Shop Admin at *Extensions -> Modules*.
+Select the module and activate it in the tab *Overview*.